Rithiyasonaajc05/Expense_Tracker/README.md

-#Expense Tracker
+Expense Tracker

+Description

-The Expense Tracker is a web-based tool for managing monthly income, budget, and expenses.
-It helps track your financial status and provides visual insights using charts.
+The Expense Tracker is a web-based tool that allows users to manage their monthly income, budgets, and expenses efficiently.
+It provides an overview of financial status, including savings, and visualizes data through charts for better insights.

-#Features
+Features

+Income and Budget Management:

-*Add and track monthly income and budget.
+Set monthly income and budget.

-*Categorize expenses (Food, Transport, Entertainment, Other) and record amounts and dates.
+Expense Tracking:

+Categorize expenses into predefined categories (e.g., Food, Transport, Entertainment, Other).

+Record amounts and dates for each expense.

+Overview:

-*View total income, expenses, budget, and savings for each month.
+View total income, budget, expenses, and savings for each month.

-*Visualize data:
+Charts:

--Pie chart for expense categories.
+Pie chart for expense categories.

--Bar chart for total income and savings.
+Bar chart for total income and savings.

-#How to Use
+Installation

+Clone or download the repository.

+Open the index.html file in a modern web browser.

+Usage

-#Set Income and Budget:
+Set Income and Budget:

-*Select a month.
+Select a month.

-*Enter amounts and click the respective buttons to set income and budget.
+Enter the income and budget amounts, then click the respective buttons to save.

-#Add Expenses:
+Add Expenses:

-*Fill in category, amount, and date, then click "Add Expense."
+Select a category, input the expense amount and date, and click "Add Expense."

-#View Overview:
+View Overview:

-*Select a month to see income, expenses, budget, savings, and charts.
+Select a month to see income, expenses, budget, savings, and charts.

-#Installation

-*Download or clone the repository.

-*Open index.html in your browser.

-#Dependencies
+Dependencies

-*Chart.js: Used for creating charts (Chart.js Documentation).
+Chart.js: Used for creating visualizations like pie and bar charts.
+(Chart.js Documentation)

+Future Improvements

+Add data persistence with localStorage or a database.

+Enable custom expense categories.

+Improve mobile responsiveness for better usability.

+Add options to export data as CSV or PDF.

+License

+This project is licensed under the MIT License.